a-bonus/a-bonus.github.io/m1-lecture.md

 - ❌ `VAR001`, `VAR002` → What do these mean?
 - ✓ `Age`, `Depression_Score` → Immediately clear!

+> **⚠️ CRITICAL:** Variable names you choose at the beginning affect EVERYTHING that follows.
+Poor variable naming leads to:
+> - Confusion in SPSS output (which variable is which?)
+> - Errors in analysis (using the wrong variable)
+> - Difficulty reproducing your work
+> - Lower grades on assignments (unclear what you measured)
+>
+> **Best Practice:** Spend time getting variable names right during initial setup.
+It's much harder to fix later!

 ---

 ## Part 3: Classifying Variables